Tong-ST/Funcher/README.md

     ```
     Than logout and login back see that now mpv change video segment base on your input

-- In some cases you might need to make funcher.sh executable `sudo chmod +x funcher.sh` But most case clone from git don't need this
+- In some cases you might need to make funcher.sh executable `chmod +x funcher.sh` But most case clone from git don't need this

 ## Usage
-For normal use case just set keybinding for each app point those config file like you see in sway .config example
+For normal use case just set keybinding for each app point those config file like you see in i3 .config example
 - **Or to test/debug** in Funcher directory use for example
-    - ./funcher.sh -c /config/config.json # To run main conifg with wofi
+    - ./funcher.sh -c /config/config.json # To run main conifg with rofi
     - ./funcher.sh -k # To get input keycode to use on custom VDO segment

 - **Know your config** for each app should have they own .json file in Funcher/config folder you'll see you can set your own VDO, Input, What WMs you using
-- **IT'S IMPORTANT** to check in .json file like in vdo path make sure is correct, Your **CURRENT_WM : sway or hyprland** in config file comment should be explain the concept of each
+- **IT'S IMPORTANT** to check in .json file like in vdo path make sure is correct, Your **CURRENT_WM : i3 or others in config file comment should be explain the concept of each

 ## Limitation
 - mpv, So this app is just command mpv playing in background It not a lightweight build yet as i tested if you got wrong Video codec that not support ` Hardware Acceleration ` It going to tank your CPU quite a lot
 - As am i develop I found out that the reliable VDO format that play in mpv natively with transparency background right now ` .mov ` is the way to go The file are quite big but it work, I also try like .webm that really small size but can't get trans bg to work with mpv, So if i found the better way in the future will be updated
-- Still figure how to make mpv able to run --background=none on x11, If solving this problem we should be integrate to WMs like i3wm easily...If you know how please give me a sign
 - Also if we can reduce VDO size and able to keep basic need like BG transparency, HW accel, Quality Please let me know, Right now just have to trade-off with bigger VDO files but it's no lag using it realtime

 ## Contribution